Lot4Fun/DLISE/README.md

 - Argo float
   - [North Pacific Argo Float Data Set](https://ocg.aori.u-tokyo.ac.jp/member/eoka/data/NPargodata/) published by [OKA Eitarou](https://ocg.aori.u-tokyo.ac.jp/member/eoka/)
   - We interpolate profile data by Akima spline
+- Other information
+  - Location (latitude and longitude)
+    - State of the ocean are strongly related to the location.
+For example, low temperature in high latitudes, high temperature in low latitudes.
+  - Time (seasonal) information (__NOT IMPREMENTED YET__)
+    - Since the oceans have seasonal variability, it is impossible to determine whether the differences are temporal or spatial without taking into account temporal information.

 ## Training setting